PhoenixTales/wiki.gothicarchive.org/items.md

 - there is a related alpha quest: _Hawkeye_ requests `I urgently need a PSI vial`
   - it uses mesh `drug.3ds` and material `IT_DRUG_YELLOW`, looks like a vial with yellow liquid
   - changes attribute `madness`
-  - the quest also internally refers to the `holy water`, but it appears to be a mistake / abandoned idea: such alpha item does exist, but isn't mentioned by _Hawkeye_ nor used in this quest
   - _Quicksilver_ calls it simply `PSI` without explicitly mentioning `vial` or `potion`

 ## Swampweed